-As faculty developers, we cannot control all aspects of the teaching and learning environment.
+As educational developers, we cannot control all aspects of the teaching and learning environment.
 Sometimes local, national, and international events send shock waves through our communities that most of us cannot ignore and that all of us—students, faculty, and staff—experience in different ways.
-Although we can never predict how to respond in such moments, here are a handful of resources that might help with framing conversations both in and outside of the classroom.* Also included are resources and ideas compiled at POD.
+Although we can never predict how to respond in such moments, here are a handful of resources that might help with framing conversations both in and outside of the classroom.* Also included are resources and ideas compiled at the annual POD Network conference.

 Teaching after Charlottesville by Derek Bruff